BUYING & SELLING PROPERTY

 We do not generally recommend using an online conveyancer; although you often pay a lower fee, the level of service will also be lower.

 When you are dealing with something as valuable as your home, it is important not to take risks.
 And the potential small savings to be made by using online conveyancing don’t add up – yet.
-You should meet the solicitor who is working on your case face-to-face.
+We feel that you should meet the solicitor who is working on your case face-to-face.

 What is the difference between a conveyancing solicitor and a conveyancer?